- About us

 We also have a season chart that shows you the general availability of produce throughout the season.

 Additional produce of certain crops (peas, beans, basil, cherry tomatoes, herbs, strawberries and cut flowers) are also available to all CSA members for Pick-Your-Own at the farm in Granby at no additional cost.

 Current Pick Your Own information and amounts will be posted in the barn and specific details about how to pick will be sent out early in the season in the weekly newsletter emails.
 Each weekly e-mail will also list what crops are ready for PYO.

-Boston area and Montague members can come and pick larger amounts at one time.
+Boston area and Worcester members can come and pick larger amounts at one time.

 Our Vegetable Shares are 100% Certified Organic

 Here are the details about all our shares below.